Sagnik-2707/CineFlow/README.md

 ---

 ## ✨ Features
-- 🎥 **Browse Movies** – Netflix-style grid of trending and popular movies
+- 🎥 **Browse Movies** – Netflix-style grid of trending and most rated movies, along with separate filtering of other genres.
 - 🔎 **Search Functionality** – Search for movies by title
-- 📖 **Movie Details Page** – Get full descriptions, release date, and ratings
+- 📖 **Movie Details Page** – Play trailers and get full descriptions, release date, and ratings
-- 🖥️ **Responsive UI** – Optimized for desktop, tablet, and mobile
+- 🖥️ **Responsive UI** – Optimized for desktop, tablet, and mobile, uses seperate fonts for displaying movie titles of different genres
 - 🚀 **Fast Routing** – Smooth navigation between Browse and Description pages

 ---